Weekend Reading & Selected Links

 Happy weekend!
 (Or Monday, depending on where you live.)
 This weekend's

-newsletter is a little late, as I'm on the
+newsletter is a little late, as I&

 Weekend Reading & Selected Links